jerickjoe111/launch-school/RB130/01_blocks/TWGR_notes.md

       %( lucas sorribes ).map { |name| name.capitalize }
       # => ['Lucas', 'Sorribes']
     ```

+    However, this shourtcut doesn't work with methods that require arguments.

 - the role of procs as closures